RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/simulation/isaac-sim-fundamentals.md

 ````
 Reduce `num_envs` in your task config until it fits in your VRAM.
 Also set `render=False` in `world.step()` during training.

-- **ROS 2 topics not appearing** - source your ROS 2 workspace before launching Isaac Sim and confirm `omni.isaac.ros2_bridge` is enabled in **Window > Extensions**:
+- **ROS 2 topics not appearing**: source your ROS 2 workspace before launching Isaac Sim and confirm `omni.isaac.ros2_bridge` is enabled in **Window > Extensions**:
 ````bash
 source /opt/ros/humble/setup.bash
 ~/isaacsim/isaac-sim.selector.sh
 ````

-- **USD load failed / missing mesh files** - USD uses absolute paths by default; if you move your project folder, asset paths break; right-click the affected prim in the Stage panel and select **Make Relative Path**
+- **USD load failed / missing mesh files**: USD uses absolute paths by default; if you move your project folder, asset paths break; right-click the affected prim in the Stage panel and select **Make Relative Path**

-- **Physics instability / robot shaking at rest** - increase solver iterations at **Edit > Physics Settings > Solver Position Iterations** (try 8 or 16); also verify that mass and inertia values in your URDF are physically realistic
+- **Physics instability / robot shaking at rest**: increase solver iterations at **Edit > Physics Settings > Solver Position Iterations** (try 8 or 16); also verify that mass and inertia values in your URDF are physically realistic

-- **`ImportError: No module named 'omni'`** - you are using your system Python instead of Isaac Sim's Python:
+- **`ImportError: No module named 'omni'`**: you are using your system Python instead of Isaac Sim's Python:
 ````bash
 # wrong
 python3 my_script.py